 27. In 1961, the US accidentally nearly blew up a bomb that had 200 times more power than the bomb dropped on Hiroshima.
 The Goldsboro B-52 broke up in mid-air, causing it to drop the nuclear bombs it was carrying.
 Later reports showed one of the bombs came extremely close to detonating.

-29. Atomic bombs have a few name variations, so if you’ve heard of; a-bombs, atom bombs, nuclear bombs, and nukes, they all mean atomic bombs.
+29. Atomic bombs have a few name variations.
+So, if you’ve heard of; a-bombs, atom bombs, nuclear bombs, and nukes, they all mean atomic bombs.

 30. Due to nuclear bomb tests, there are places in the world that are ten times more radioactive than Nagasaki or Hiroshima.

-34. The US was seriously thinking of dropping an Atomic Bomb on the moon during the cold war, just to prove that they could.
+34. The US was seriously thinking of dropping an Atomic Bomb on the moon during the Cold War, just to prove that they could.

 35. The matter that generated the nuclear explosion in Hiroshima had a weight equal to a small paper clip.